Reading time: 9 minutes

 The food we eat affects our mental health, and our mental health affects the kind of food we choose to eat.

-Our vagus nerve connects the brain and gut through biochemical signals traveling between the digestive tract and the nervous system.
+- Experts found that our vagus nerve connects the brain and gut through biochemical signals traveling between them.
 The gut produces many neurotransmitters, like dopamine and serotonin, just like the brain.

 Our gut is also home to about 100 trillion microorganisms, which is 10 times the number of all the cells in our body.
 So, are we harboring them or are they harboring us?